COVID-19 updates for providersUpdated August 28, 2020 at 3:40 pm

 We are still learning how COVID-19 impacts children, and Children's Health will continue to share information and resources as it becomes available.

 Is Children's Health scheduling outpatient appointments?

-On May 11, Children's Health resumed outpatient clinic appointments, prioritizing new patients and urgent follow up appointments that cannot be done virtually.
+Children's Health has resumed outpatient clinic appointments, prioritizing new patients and urgent follow up appointments that cannot be done virtually.
 While clinics resumed normal business hours, we are only scheduling a limited number of appointments at a time to ensure social distancing.
 Appointments may continue virtually when possible.

 Children's Health has implemented policies and procedures based on local, state and federal guidelines to keep patients, families and team members safe, all of which can be found at childrens.com/COVID-19.
 Outpatient clinic changes include: